 Suggested article: Know your region before disaster strikes

 Limited access to local government, services and infrastructure

-- Schools will closed or turned into emergency shelters if they have backup power
+- Schools will be closed or turned into emergency shelters if they have backup power

 - Most local government offices will be closed